javascript-tutorial/en.javascript.info/1-js/5-deeper/2-closure/article.md

     }
     ```

     People also call such behavior "hoisting" (raising), because all `var` are "hoisted" (raised) to the top of the function.

+    So in the example above, `if (false)` branch never executes, but that doesn't matter.
+The `var` inside it is processed in the beginning of the function.

     **The pitfall is that assignments are not hoisted**.